Close Menu

 Click Here

 Hana is a genius chocolatier.
-However, she has an extreme fear of eye contact, making it nearly impossible to interact with people or hold down stable work.
+However, she has an extreme fear of eye contact, which makes it nearly impossible to interact with people or maintain stable work.
 After a chance meeting at a chocolate-making competition, the chef of Le Sauver employs her to make chocolate for the shop, but only when no one else is around.
 Inevitably, she becomes an essential part of the shop’s success, but when Sosuke takes over, a new path starts to emerge for her.

 Romantics Anonymous is a celebration of love and overcoming one’s fears.